rkonoplev/dniester/docs/en/TECHNICAL_DEBT.md

 ## In Progress

-- **API Performance**: Further query optimization for high-traffic scenarios.
+- **API Performance**: Analyze and optimize queries for high-traffic scenarios.
+SQL logging is now enabled in the `local` profile to facilitate diagnostics (e.g., finding N+1 problems).

 ---